Organ and tissue donation

 Only a few people die in a situation where they can donate their organs.
 Donors are usually people who have died in a hospital intensive care unit or emergency department.

 If you have active cancer, you cannot donate organs.
 If the cancer was treated a few years ago and has not come back, it may be possible to donate your organs.

 You can still usually donate tissue, such as your cornea (the clear tissue at the front of the eye).

 The process of organ or tissue donation is complex.
 Your healthcare team will be able to give you more information about your situation.

 Only you can decide if you wish to donate your organs or tissue.
 But it is important to talk to your family or friends about what you want.
 They can then follow your wishes.

-In Wales you are expected to opt out if you do not want to be an organ donor.
+In England, Wales, and Scotland, you are expected to opt out if you do not want to be an organ donor.
 This means you must register a wish to not be a donor.
 This is called opting out.

 You and your next of kin will be asked to sign a consent form.
 You can get this form from your local medical school.
 A copy should be kept with your will.